jmhessel/sherlock_standalone_darpa/README.md

-A full, true random sample of predictions is given [here.](https://jmhessel.com/projects/sherlock/darpa_self_eval_examples.html), and is also available in tsv/html format in this repo under
+A full, true random sample of predictions is given [here.](https://jmhessel.com/projects/sherlock/darpa_self_eval_examples.html), and is also available in tsv/html format in this repo under `outputs_human_readable/`.

-The
-evaluations are twofold

-This repo contains a standalone version of our sherlock data/models for self-evaluation.
+The model is quantiatively evaluated across two sets of metrics.

 ## How to run the code?